 Having had the wrong conception as a foundation, any deception in line with it will easily be treated as truth.
 Any simple logic that may be true in a particular context can be transferred to fit into another unrelated context just to add up to our made-up fact.
 This is one concept of deception.
 Another concept is adding a pinch of lie to a wholemeal truth.
 When deception is built on a misconception that is already in line with one’s stream of thought, it is difficult to convince the person otherwise.

-It will amaze you the kind of funny misconceptions you have in your mind about stuff.
-So weird and “unthinkable”.
-So how do we avoid making unnecessary assumptions that make us look paranoid when our weird assumptions come out untrue?
+So how do we avoid making unnecessary assumptions that make us look paranoid when our weird assumptions turn out to be untrue?

 Stop wasting energy that could be used for a productive thought process on an area where you can simply ask to confirm and affirm.
 If you don’t know, ask.
 You may realize that the issue is not in the direction of your assumptions at all.
 If it is, hallelujah.
 That leads me to my next point;